Skip to content

 Despite spending a month in Kotor, I didn’t have much need for cash in Montenegro.
 When I did, I tried various ATMs and found that Erste Bank offered fee free withdrawals with my Mastercard debit card.

-Use of card payments at the point of sale is growing in Peru, especially in tourist destinations, but often these carry an additional 5-10% charge.
-Cash still rules here.
+Use of card payments at the point of sale is growing, especially in tourist areas, but shops and tour agencies often add a 5–10% surcharge for paying by card, so cash still rules day‑to‑day.

 The only fee free ATMs I found in Portugal were Multibanco ones found outside post offices (CTT).
 A lot of the ATMs, especially on the South coast seemed to be Euronet, which comes with all sorts of charges.
 Multibanco is the national network, so all ATMs labelled Multibanco will be free.